Xahidian/atm-mt-case-study/README.md

 ## 🙌 Acknowledgments

+## 🙌 Acknowledgments

-This work is based on the paper by Jun Sun et al. presented at ISSRE 2011.
-This project modernizes the original case study using REST APIs, Playwright, and StrykerJS for practical application and educational use.
+This work is based on the paper *"Metamorphic Testing for Web Services: A Case Study"* presented at ISSRE 2011.
+This project modernizes the original case study using REST APIs, Playwright, and StrykerJS for practical and educational purposes.

 ---